aloyrs/coding-notes/computer-networking/osi-model.md

 **Seven Layers of the OSI Model:**

+Acronym for OSI model:
+_Please do not take sausage pizza away_

 1. **Physical Layer:**

    - This layer deals with the physical medium and transmission of raw bits over a physical link.